JRoloS/JRoloS/README.md

 # 👋 Hi, I’m Jorge Rolo
 - 🚀 I have just completed the Generation UK bootcamp for Data Engineering!
 - 🌱 I’m currently improving my skills in AWS and learning Kivy
-- 👀 Passionate about Coding, Automation, ETL pipelines, AI and IOT
+- 👀 Passionate about Coding, Automation, ETL pipelines, Design, AI and IOT
 - 📫 Leave me a message.
 I'm always happy to talk about code...